MarcellGranat/EFRP/Exercise-2.md

     y = "# pairs with the result", x = "# window",
     caption = "Calculations are based on ADF-test (level, alpha = 5%).\n
-    # total pairs are 6."
+    # total pairs are 6.",
+    tag = 'Figure 5'
   ) +
   scale_fill_grey()
 ```